lhufnagel/sem_pipe/README.md

     * `neddy` the number of eddies.
 Should *(probably??)* suffice A_inlet/(πσ_min²).
 However, it was observed that too many eddies (at too small sigma_min) seem not to contribute to the generated signal properly -> underestimation of turbulent kinetic energy, because of factor sqrt(Vb/neddy)
     * `nElInlet` the number of elements in the inlet plane
     * `sigma_max` The maximal eddy size, i.e. max(k^1.5/eps).
 Can be taken from above Matlab script
+    * `yplus_cutoff` The wall distance below which no synthetic eddies will be created (to satisfy divergence-free condition).
+Should be == 10 in plus units
     * `u0` The bulk mean velocity
     * `Vb` and `z_inlet` are being calculated in `usrdat()`.
 They are the volume of the convective box/cylinder and the `z` coordinate of the inlet plane respectively.
 Futher, the wall distance (or here pipe radius `ybmax`) is required to bound eddy sizes.